List of state highways in Louisiana (600–649): Louisiana Highway 639

 Louisiana Highway 639 (LA 639) runs 0.40 mi in a north–south direction off of LA 18 west of Edgard, St. John the Baptist Parish.

 LA 639 is a short and lightly traveled local road that begins just north of the Union Pacific Railroad track and continues northward to LA 18 (River Road).
 Its only major feature is the old Johnson (later renamed Carroll) Plantation, in which a few slave cabins and an overseer's house remain.
 The route has been unsigned in recent years.

 Louisiana Highway 640

 Louisiana Highway 640 (LA 640) runs 2.37 mi in a north–south direction from LA 3127 in Edgard to a concurrency with LA 18 (River Road).
 Until 2013, it included a Mississippi River ferry crossing to the junction of LA 44 and LA 53 in Reserve, St. John the Baptist Parish.

 LA 640 heads north from LA 3127 near West St. John High School.
 It intersects LA 18 (River Road) near the St. John the Baptist Parish Courthouse, and had run 0.3 mi west along LA 18 to a ferry road.
 Until 2013, it crossed the river via the Edgard-Reserve Ferry.
 LA 640 had ended at the east bank river road (LA 44) at an intersection with LA 53.
 It is an undivided two-lane highway for its entire length.

 Louisiana Highway 641

+Louisiana Highway 641 (LA 641) is a state highway in Louisiana that serves St. James Parish.
+It travels 6.9 mi in the shape of a capital J, starting northwest, veering northeast, and then turning north, serving the communities of Lutcher and Gramercy and providing a connection to Interstate 10 (I-10) for those towns.